kunrex/Pepper.bot/README.md

 AIChat | An AI chat module for small talk and more! |

 Does not have seperate prefix', Im not planning on adding it anytime soon either.

+### Features
+* Each server has a configuration and modules can be configured based on the needs of the server.
+* Moderation and Soft Moderation modules connected to a database.
+All moderation events (bans, kicks, mutes etc.) are stored in a database and can be accessed at any time.
+Pepper contains server configureable filtered words, custom commands and rules.
+Moderators and Administrators are enforced at different levels.
+* Music Module to play songs from Youtube or Soundcloud using Lavalink.
+Each server has its own player to handle music.
+Only one player can be registered for a server.
+* A Dynamic Games module set up in a way which makes it easy to add new games and maintain scalability.
+* An Image module which can be built open to manipulate gifs and videos and more and set up in a way which makes migration from one package to another easy.
+* Fun module with configurable and Reddit based commands.
+All reddit commands are NSFW enforced.
+* An AIChat module which uses Dialogflow to create an enhanced AI chat experiance.
+* Commands to perform basic mathematical operations such as solving and graphic equations.
+* An expandable currency system connected to a database.
+Boosts, items, tools, jobs and more are set up dynamically and can be scaled easily.
+More features can also be added to the database with ease.

 ## Technologies

 * C# 8